xamarin/Monkey.BluetoothLE/Project Walkthroughs/BLE Remote Controlled Robot/Deploy/readme.md

 ## 2 - Deploy the Mobile App

-Expand the **MobileApp** solution folders, and right click on the platform app
+Expand the **MobileApp** solution folders, and right-click on the platform app (e.g. iOS or Android), Set as Startup Project, and deploy.

+> Note: there is currently a bug in the Android app that we're working on, so for right now, only the iOS App works.